sen-kaustav/GI_Pricing_Model/README.md

 ## Project setup :rocket:

 We make use of the `renv` package to make sure that everyone is using a consistent set of packages.
-This also makes it very straightforward to install all the necessary packages without having to manually install them individually.
+This also makes it very straightforward to automatically install all the necessary packages.

 The project has been setup using RStudio and uses git and github for version control.
 For those unfamiliar with git/github, [Happy Git and GitHub for the useR](https://happygitwithr.com/) provides an excellent introduction.

+**Note:** If it is the first time your are taking a copy of this project, you will first need to install `renv`.

 The below steps outline the worflow to adopt when working on this project: